Chipping Ongar: History

+In 1965 the parish of Chipping Ongar merged with its neighbours Shelley to the north and Greensted to the west to form a new civil parish called Ongar.
+The new parish also took in the Marden Ash area south of the town from High Ongar parish.
+Shelley and Greensted, like Chipping Ongar, had also formed part of the ancient Ongar parish before becoming separate parishes in medieval times.
+At the 1961 census (the last before the abolition of the civil parish), Chipping Ongar had a population of 1,673.

 Several of the small private-sector businesses that operated through to the closing decades of the 20th century have closed down or relocated as the economic focus of the region has been redirected, especially since the opening of the M11 motorway in the 1970s, to larger towns in west Essex, especially Harlow and Brentwood.
 Local planning policies have focused increasingly on residential development, and Ongar, like very many of the smaller towns in the green belt around London, can be viewed primarily as a dormitory town for commuters to London, Brentwood, Harlow and Chelmsford.
 However, the single-track railway branch line that connected Ongar to Epping (and thereby to London), operated by the London Underground, was closed in 1994.
 Ongar has a range of retail shops.

-Jane Taylor, who wrote the words of "Twinkle Twinkle Little Star", is buried at the United Reformed Church in Ongar.
+Jane Taylor (1783–1824), who wrote the words of "Twinkle, Twinkle, Little Star", is buried at the United Reformed Church in Ongar.

 There is a memorial window to Father Thomas Byles in St Helen's Catholic Church.
 He was parish priest in Chipping Ongar from 1905 and perished on RMS Titanic in 1912, refusing to leave in a lifeboat and staying to pray with the remaining passengers.

 Ongar Grammar School in Chipping Ongar, a private school for boys, was opened as a boarding school in 1811 by William Stokes M.A.
 By 1845 the school was known as 'Ongar Academy' (not connected to an academy school in the 21st-century sense).
 It was a private grammar school by 1874, Chignell Grammar School by 1882, and was closed in 1940, before the introduction of secondary education under the Education Act 1944 and the Tripartite System.